-Seamless fulfillment solutions for eCommerce merchants with big box retailers.
+Seamless EDI fulfillment and shipping solution for eCommerce merchants looking to scale with big box retailers.

-ShipNetwork currently supports electronic purchase orders, advance ship notices, and electronic inventory updates to retailers including Walmart, Amazon, Target, Chewy.com, Nordstrom, and Bed Bath & Beyond via the following EDI transaction codes
+ShipNetwork currently supports electronic purchase orders, advance ship notices, and electronic inventory updates to retailers via the following EDI transaction codes

-If you’re ready to expand your sales channels with big box retailers through EDI, ShipNetwork is ready to support you.
-For more information regarding EDI and B2B fulfillment with merchants like Walmart, Amazon, Target, Chewy.com, Nordstrom, and Bed Bath & Beyondcontact a fulfillment advisor today.
+If you’re ready to expand your sales channels with big box retailers through EDI, ShipNetwork is here to support you.
+For more information regarding EDI capabilities and B2B fulfillment with big box retailers, contact a fulfillment advisor today.